 The Teacher Education Program leads to a Bachelor of Arts degree with teacher certification approved by the Alabama State Board of Education.
 The program offers a major in Elementary Education, as well as, secondary and P-12 certification in selected fields.
 The secondary certification programs are Chemistry, History, and Mathematics.
 Secondary certification is also available in the comprehensive field of English Language Arts with a major in English.
-P-12 certification is available in Art, Music Education in Vocal/Choral Music, and Physical Education with a major in Human Performance.
+P-12 certification is available in Art.